nitzan-madar/jit-ai-script-wrapper/README.md

 ---

-## 🔧 **Advanced Features**# 🔧 **Advanced Features**project creates a generic tool that can wrap any script with Docker containers, automatically build and test them to ensure they work correctly.
+## 🔧 **Advanced Features**# 🔧 ** project creates a generic tool that can wrap any script with Docker containers, automatically build and test them to ensure they work correctly.

 ---